CS5008-khoury-lionelle/TeamActivities/Module05/README.md

 Take time to search additional sorts online (there are a *ton* of them).
 Each person should find a sort, and describe to the group what situations it is best used for.
 Even better if you can find a visualization for that sort.

-## Leet Code Practice
+## Technical Interview Practice

 Lastly, work on modules 04 leet code practice.
 Everyone pick a different problem, and take turns explaining your solution *as* you work through the code (as time allows).
 This is called "live coding" and often required in technical interviews.
 Moving forward, we would like you to emphasize the explaining of code as you work through it, to better prepare you for technical interviews.
+You should also discuss one of the technical interview questions as a group.

 ## 📚 Resources
 * [Merge Sort on Khan](https://www.khanacademy.org/computing/computer-science/algorithms/merge-sort/a/divide-and-conquer-algorithms)